Kaibo Wang is from Beijing, China, and graduated from the MA International Relations Program in 2018.

 The NYU IR program is both a leading national program and a small program, in which I could get the chance to know and interact with everyone.
 It is probably impossible to find a school like NYU, which provides students enormous freedom to choose courses across the university.
 I took courses from Stern Business School without any difficulty.
 Furthermore, New York is a great place if you are interested in international politics and business.
 Every day is different and you will never get bored in New York.

 Which class did you most enjoy?
 And the one in which you learned the most?

 It was the core International Relations course taught by Professor Stuart Gottlieb.
 The course provided me many new perspectives to analyze international relations, raising various theories and case studies throughout.
 Although I have to say it was not an easy one, I was definitely impressed by the tactics Professor Gottlieb used to help students grasp the key points.
 After taking the course, I believed that I could analyze an IR issue with more philosophical and historical depth.

 What advice would you give to future students of the program?

+Life is like a box of chocolates and you will never know what you're gonna get!
 Don't waste any opportunities NYU offers you!
-The resources of NYU is enough for you to achieve something beautiful in your academic or professional careers.
+The resource of NYU is enough for you to achieve something beautiful in your academic or professional career.

 Without any hesitation, Bobst library!
 It is the best I have ever seen in the United States.
 This library is like a giant with anything you need.
 You could find books, computers, study rooms, dining lounges, anything you could imagine.
-Moreover, you should never miss the gorgeous view of the Washington Square Park from the library.
+Moreover, you should never miss the gorgeous view of Washington Square Park from the library.
 Grab a cup of tea or coffee, enjoy the fantastic scenery with your lover or friend.